ryjones/rl-report/main/aries-framework-go-repolinter-report.md

 Below is a list of files or patterns that failed:

-- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/bls12_381.go`: The first 7 lines do not contain the pattern(s): Copyright.
-- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/field_element.go`: The first 7 lines do not contain the pattern(s): Copyright.
-- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/field_element_test.go`: The first 7 lines do not contain the pattern(s): Copyright.
-- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/fp.go`: The first 7 lines do not contain the pattern(s): Copyright.
-- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/fp_test.go`: The first 7 lines do not contain the pattern(s): Copyright.
-- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/g1.go`: The first 7 lines do not contain the pattern(s): Copyright.
-- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/hash_to_field_custom.go`: The first 7 lines do not contain the pattern(s): Copyright.
-- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/isogeny.go`: The first 7 lines do not contain the pattern(s): Copyright.
-- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/swu.go`: The first 7 lines do not contain the pattern(s): Copyright.
-- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/utils.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `pkg/didcomm/common/service/destination_default.go`: The first 7 lines do not contain the pattern(s): License.

 ### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>